The Evolution of Celebrity Culture in 2025: Fame, Influence, and Responsibility

 In 2025, the intersection of celebrity and politics is another defining feature.
 Many stars openly endorse candidates, champion causes, or even enter politics themselves.
 While some critics argue that celebrities should stick to entertainment, fans increasingly welcome their activism.
 The global reach of celebrities gives them unique power to draw attention to issues that traditional politicians often struggle to communicate effectively.

-How has social media changed celebrity culture in 2025?
+How has celebrity culture changed in 2025?

-Are celebrities more socially responsible today?
+Are celebrities becoming more political?

 Conclusion